PhoenixTales/phoenix-docs/lore/cults.md

 We may mention though that "cathedrals" are mentioned in the context of Gothic.
 A cathedral was among the very first things that were designed when the Mad Scientists and the founders of the later Piranha Bytes joined to work on what would later become Gothic and there is an associating music track too.
 But we should not confuse this internal (or even in-universe) term as to connote something very christian; the "cathedral" is primarily used because it is such an important gothic trope; it is of threatening, awe-inspiring and iconic character and when thinking of gothic fiction, a dark, gothic cathedral is among the first things that come to mind.
 So it was obvious to imagine and work on a cathedral.
 {: .subtext }

 There is a cult of Innos, a cult of Adanos and a cult of Beliar.
 There may be other cults too, but these are the prevailing ones.
 Myrtana under the rule of Rhobar II. propagates the *Cult of the Three Gods*.
-The myrtanian people believe in the three gods and in their role in the grand scheme of life, at some places the worship of Innos may prevail, while at other places, more followers of Adanos are to be found.
+The Myrtanian People believe in the three gods and in their role in the grand scheme of life, at some places the worship of Innos may prevail, while at other places, more followers of Adanos are to be found.
 But no devotee of one of the gods would negate the existence of another.

 There are also other local deities, believes and cults in different corners of the realm, such as the shamanism of the orcs and specific movements considered as heretical by the priests, such as the *Brotherhood of the Sleeper*.